Insomnia501/DeAnno_Token_Program/README.md

 yarn
 // compile program
 anchor build
+// use your own ADMIN_PUBKEY in programs/de-anno-token-program/src/lib.rs

+/// localnet test
 // make a local validator
 solana-test-validator -r --bpf-program metaqbxxUerdq28cj1RbAWkYQm3ybzjb6a8bt518x1s tests/dep/metadata.so
+// deploy to localnet
+anchor deploy
+// then, replace the program id in programs/de-anno-token-program/src/lib.rs and Anchor.toml by the new program id you get from terminal
 // test
 anchor test --skip-local-validator

+/// devnet deploy
+// update config in Anchor.toml
+[provider]
+cluster = "Devnet"

+// deploy to devnet
+anchor deploy
 ```